 On the Front Lines Protecting Our Outdoor Heritage, Resources and 2nd Amendment Rights Since 1932

-Originally known as the Pennsylvania Federation of Sportsmen’s Clubs, Inc. (PFSC), the Federation is one of the oldest and the most prominent sportsmen’s organizations in Pennsylvania.
+Originally known as the Pennsylvania Federation of Sportsmen's Clubs, Inc. (PFSC), the Federation is one of Pennsylvania's oldest and most prominent sportsmen's organizations.
 Established on February 11, 1932, with a meeting of five Pennsylvania conservationists, Ross L. Leffler, John M. Phillips, Judge Grover C. Ladner, Colin Reed and John Youngman.
-This meeting, oddly enough, took place at the Pennsylvania Hotel in New York City.
+Oddly enough, this meeting occurred at the Pennsylvania Hotel in New York City.
 The meeting ended with Ross Leffler serving as temporary chairman until the organization could be formally established.
 Judge Ladner was elected as the first PFSC President in March of 1932 and served in this capacity until 1939.

 New Name – Same Core Values!

 From the beginning, the Federation was concerned with conservation issues in Pennsylvania.
-In the early days, there were few if any regulations to protect the environment.
+In the early days, there were few, if any, regulations to protect the environment.
 The Federation focused on how sportsmen could address this problem.
-PFSC was the driving force behind the passage of Pennsylvania’s Clean Streams Act in 1937.
-Significant steps were also taken in fish and game laws due to their efforts, and greater emphasis was placed on Game Land acquisition.
+PFSC was the driving force behind the passage of Pennsylvania's Clean Streams Act in 1937.
+Due to their efforts, significant steps were taken in fish and game laws, and greater emphasis was placed on Game Land acquisition.
 The organization continued to grow and make a difference.